St. John's (NY) vs. Michigan College Basketball Predictions & Picks - November 13

 St. John's (NY) vs. Michigan Predictions & Picks: Spread, Total - November 13

-Monday's contest between the Michigan Wolverines (2-0) and the St. John's (NY) Red Storm (1-0) at Madison Square Garden should be a lopsided matchup, as our computer prediction projects a final score of 90-74, heavily favoring Michigan to come out on top.
+Monday's game features the Michigan Wolverines (2-0) and the St. John's (NY) Red Storm (1-0) facing off at Madison Square Garden in what is expected to be a lopsided matchup, with a projected 90-74 win for heavily favored Michigan according to our computer prediction.
 Tipoff is at 6:30 PM ET on November 13.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!